 If yes, please cite the applicable law(s) and/or other measure(s), including the applicable sanctions for this offence.

+[agreed]

 2. If the answer to question 1 is “No”, please specify how trafficking in persons is treated in your domestic legislation.

+[agreed]

 3. If the answer to question 1 is “Yes”, is trafficking in persons treated as a criminal offence in your country in accordance with article 3, subparagraph (a), of the Protocol (combination of three elements: action, means and purpose of exploitation).

 Yes No